 Taller tuck pointers sometimes have grooved blades which leave a ‘bead’ of lighter-coloured mortar when they are scored over recently-laid mortar.
 This is useful for traditional tuck pointing.

-Tuck pointers are usually held together by a ferrule: a circular clamp that holds the blade and tang in place through "crimping" (depressed grooves in the metal created by a crimping tool).
+Tuck pointers are usually held together by a ferrule: a circular clamp that holds the blade and tang in place through “crimping” (depressed grooves in the metal created by a crimping tool).
 Rubber or fibreglass tuck pointers sometimes lack a ferrule, and the handle is simply sealed around the tang, or attached via a joint that allows the handle to rotate.
-For more information on alternatives to the ferrule, see

 The grip of the tuck pointer is simply the part held by the user while they are using the tool.
 It is angled away from the blade to ensure as much comfort and leverage as possible.